dylanvu/MELTGithubWorkshop/README.md

     * Paste that link in the terminal: `git clone PASTEITHERE`

         For example, if you were cloning this specific repository: `git clone https://github.com/vu-dylan/MELTGithubWorkshop.git`
+    * Change directories into this newly created folder.
+See "Path" in terminology.
 * Branch - Your own workspace, essentially

     To create a branch: